 - 2 scallions (white portions only), finely chopped

-- Arrange the tofu slices on 4 appetizer plates, with a small basil leaf between them.
+- Add basil.
+Arrange the tofu slices on 4 appetizer plates or a large platter, with a small basil leaf between them.
 Set aside.

-- Add all of the remaining ingredients to small sauté pan and bring to a strong simmer.
-Then dividing it evenly, immediately pour it over the 4 portions of tofu slices, and serve.
+- Make sauce.
+Add all of the remaining ingredients to a small sauté pan and bring to a strong simmer.
+Then dividing it evenly, immediately pour it over the tofu slices, and serve.
 (You can also serve the sauce on the side and the tofu slices can be dipped into it.)